s-ergo/my-app/README.md

 API: https://jsonplaceholder.typicode.com

-Using the /users query, display a list of users
+Fetch a list of users using the /users endpoint.

-Actions on the user element:
+For each user, provide the following actions:

-When you click on the "posts" button, display his posts (/posts) on a separate page
+Clicking on the "posts" button should display their posts (/posts) on a separate page.

-When you click on the "albums" button, display his albums (/albums) in a modal window
+Clicking on the "albums" button should display their albums (/albums) in a modal window.